 - Detergent industry: used for the manufacture of detergents and maintenance products

-- Dye industry: raw material for the manufacture of ink and dye
+- Dye industry: raw material for the manufacture of inks and dyes

-- Chemical industry: used for the preparation of catalysts for synthetic resins, plasticizers, corrosion inhibitors, pharmaceuticals and vulcanization accelerators.
+- Chemical industry: used for the preparation of catalysts for synthetic resins, plasticizers, corrosion inhibitors, pharmaceutical products, and vulcanization accelerators.

 - Gas industry: used to reduce the acidity of certain gases.
 MEA is used to obtain pure carbon dioxide.